The story behind the man on the Five Points mural

 His first time playing at the famous Apollo, he says, was in 1957.

-"I played at one theater in Philadelphia called the Met Theater off Broad Street," said Smalls.
+"I played at one theater in Philadelphia called the Met Theater off Broad Street," said Small.
 "I was there when Sam Cooke got booed off stage."

 He's shared a stage with James Brown, Lou Rawls, Jerry Butler and Koko Taylor.
 He says he's witnessed Ray Charles and Louis Armstrong own the crowd.